 If you live in a region of the country that is annually affected by hurricanes, chances are you’ve talked about—or at least heard about—impact windows.
-They’re also sometimes called impact-resistant, hurricane windows, or coastal windows, but their job is more or less the same—to protect your home in the face of a hurricane or tropical storm.
-That said, there’s a lot of information swirling around out there about impact windows.
-Some of it favorable, some of it not, some of it just plain ridiculous.
+They’re also sometimes called impact-resistant windows, hurricane windows, or coastal windows, but their job is more or less the same—to protect your home in the face of a hurricane or tropical storm.
+That said, there’s a lot of information swirling around out there about impact windows, some of it favorable, some of it not, some of it just plain ridiculous.
 If you’re considering investing in impact windows for your home, then you’re probably in the process of doing some research.
 And if that’s the case, you may have heard some things about impact windows that have you feeling a bit apprehensive.
-Well, to clear up any confusion, we’re here to address three of the most common myths and misconceptions about impact windows.
+Well, to clear up any confusion, we’re here to address five of the most common myths and misconceptions about impact windows.

 They’re a One-Trick Pony